1jour1vin

 About the estate:

-The Plageoles family has left its mark on the recent history of wine in Gaillac.
-Robert, then Bernard and Myriam, who brilliantly took over from him, were pioneers in defending local grape varieties and traditional winemaking techniques.
-The baton is gradually being passed on to Bernard's sons, Florent and Romain, who are wholeheartedly committed to the twelve varieties grown in their vineyard, including the delicious Prunelart, the extremely rare Verdanel, and the four varieties of Mauzac (green, red, pink, and black).
-Unfazed by trends and unconventional, the estate continues to produce exclusively single-varietal wines with strong personalities.
-This work of the mind, heart, and hands is fully reflected in a range of vintages that strive for purity, integrity, and originality.
+The Plageoles family has left an indelible mark on the recent history of wine in Gaillac.
+Robert, followed by Bernard and Myriam—who brilliantly carried on the family tradition—were pioneers in championing local grape varieties and traditional winemaking techniques.
+The next generation is gradually taking over, led by Bernard’s sons, Florent and Romain, who devote themselves body and soul to the twelve varieties in their vineyard, including the delicious Prunelart, the extremely rare Verdanel, and the quartet of Mauzac (green, red, pink, and black).
+Unconcerned with trends and off the beaten path, the estate continues to produce, with the utmost care, exclusively single-varietal wines endowed with strong personalities.
+This work of the mind, heart, and hands is fully reflected in a range of cuvées that aim for purity, integrity, and originality.

 Loading...